mattdesl/pen-plotter-blog-post/markdown/Part-2.md

 If you enjoyed this blog post, you should take a look at some other artists working with pen plotters and generative code.

 - [Anders Hoff](http://inconvergent.net/) (Inconvergent) writes a lot about his process in Python and Lisp.
+- [Michael Fogleman](https://medium.com/@fogleman/pen-plotter-programming-the-basics-ec0407ab5929) wrote a blog article on pen plotter basics.
+He's also written tools like [`ln`](https://github.com/fogleman/ln), a 3D to 2D line art engine for Go.
 - [Tyler Hobbs](http://www.tylerlhobbs.com/writings) writes about generative art and programming, and his work shares many parallels with my process here.
 - [Paul Butler](https://bitaesthetics.com/posts/surface-projection.html) recently wrote a blog post on his pen plotter work in Python.
+- [Tobias Toft](http://www.tobiastoft.com/posts/an-intro-to-pen-plotters) explains how to use Processing with traditional HP plotters.
+These use a different file format, but are often more affordable than the AxiDraw.

-You can find lots more pen plotter work through the Twitter hashtag, [#plottertwitter](https://twitter.com/search?q=%23plottertwitter&src=typd).
+You can find lots more pen plotter work through the Twitter hashtag, [#plottertwitter](https://twitter.com/hashtag/plottertwitter?src=hash).